syncfusion-content/javascript-docs/js/Kanban/Cards.md

 ## Collapsible Cards

-You can set particular cards collapsed state in Kanban by defining the [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) property.
+You can set particular cards to the collapsed state in Kanban by defining the [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) property.
 Based on the [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) object value, it maps the cards to the collapsible area.

 You can set [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards) as object which consists of [`field`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-field) and [`key`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-key) properties.
 The [`field`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-field) property map the datasource field to be used in [`collapsibleCards`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards).
-The [`key`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-key) property map the specific column key to be in collapsed state.
+The [`key`](https://help.syncfusion.com/api/js/ejkanban#members:fields-collapsiblecards-key) property map the specific column key which is to be in collapsed state.

 <table>
 <tr>